-Even a few years ago, only a few credit cards offered cash rewards…now you have several options—here are a few major credit cards that offer some of the best cash rewards (though this list is not exclusive):
+Even a few years ago, only a few credit cards offered cash rewards, now you have several options for strict cash back cards.

 Surprised?
 I’m not.
 After all, cash is cash.
 It doesn’t expire, and there are no blackout dates.

-If your a miles guy or gal, relax, I’m not trashing the concept of credit card miles altogether.
+If you are a miles guy or gal, relax, I’m not trashing the concept of credit card miles altogether.
 There are places that earning miles make sense.
-Primarily: If you take frequent international flights (preferably trans-Pacific ones) and/or you like the luxury of flying first class (at least when it’s free).
+Primarily: If you take frequent international flights and/or you like the luxury of flying first class (at least when it’s free).

 Whatever do I mean?

 The fact is, frequent flyer miles (including credit card miles) are worth much more per mile when redeemed for long-haul flights and business or first class seats.
-Take a look at the following examples:
+Take a look:

 WHEN AIRLINE CREDIT CARDS MAKE SENSE